 During dinner (delicious pork from a local farmer), the clouds above the lake put on an amazing show, continually shifting and forming mobile masses that would come speeding uphill towards us.

 The next morning, after a great night’s sleep, the amazing organic and locally sourced breakfast laid on by the family set us up for the day.
 We left a few minutes after Superman, but he was soon no more than a faint dot in the distance.
 As we were leaving, I spotted a young guy camping just outside (the owners had clearly let him pitch a tent there for the night).
 I was sure we’d seen him over a week before at Marterle, but Odile thought he was a different guy.
 I went over and asked, and he was indeed the same person, planning like us to do the full trail.
 And so Luis from Stuttgart became another member of our confrérie.

 It was a beautifully sunny morning with the masses of cloud over Millstätter Lake again performing their ballet, rising and falling behind us and providing a continually mobile spectacle.

 We soon passed Millstätter Hütte, which looked like another fun place to stay, and began the steep climb up to the summit of the Kamplnock at 2101 m.
 At the top, we got talking to two Austrian ladies who had also been at the Alexanderhütte.
-They seemed a little distant at first but became friendlier as we went along.
+They had seemed a little distant at first but became friendlier as we went along.
 They were both very fit hikers and soon left us behind.
-That said, they did have much lighter packs.
+That said, they had much lighter packs.

 The trail then continued to unfold on the ridge at the 2000-metre line, heading up and down to take in the different summits.
 The clouds over the lake formed a magical backdrop as we went along and the views were breathtaking.